apache/zeppelin/download.md

 docker run -p 8080:8080 --rm -v $PWD/logs:/logs -v $PWD/notebook:/notebook -e ZEPPELIN_LOG_DIR='/logs' -e ZEPPELIN_NOTEBOOK_DIR='/notebook' --name zeppelin apache/zeppelin:0.7.2
 ```

+If you have trouble accessing `localhost:8080` in the browser, Please clear browser cache.

 ## Verify the integrity of the files

 It is essential that you [verify](https://www.apache.org/info/verification.html) the integrity of the downloaded files using the PGP or MD5 signatures.
 This signature should be matched against the [KEYS](https://www.apache.org/dist/zeppelin/KEYS) file.